 These animals provide emotional or other support that ameliorates one or more identified symptoms or effects of a person’s disability.
 Unlike service animals, assistive animals are not required to be trained to perform work or tasks, and they include species other than dogs and miniature horses.

 Assistive animals are generally not allowed to accompany persons with disabilities in all public areas of Augusta University.
 In accordance with U.S. Department of Housing and Urban Development regulations, assistive animals may reside in University Housing, including accompanying such individual in all public or common use areas of University Housing, when it may be necessary to afford the person with a disability an equal opportunity to use and enjoy University Housing.

 Testing & Disability Services

-Before a support animal can move into University Housing with a person with a disability, a request must be submitted to Augusta University’s Department of Testing and Disability Services and approval must be granted (preferably at least 30 days prior to move in).
+Before an assistive animal can move into University Housing with a person with a disability, a request must be submitted to Augusta University’s Department of Testing and Disability Services and approval must be granted (preferably at least 30 days prior to move in).

 Testing and Disability Services will require documentation from the appropriate licensed health care provider to determine:

-While support animals are generally not allowed indoors on Augusta University’s campus other than in University Housing, people with disabilities may request approval from the Department of Testing and Disability Services to have support animal accompany them to other campus areas.
+While assistive animals are generally not allowed indoors on Augusta University’s campus other than in University Housing, people with disabilities may request approval from the Department of Testing and Disability Services to have an assistive animal accompany them to other campus areas.
 Such requests will be considered on a case-by-case basis consistent with applicable laws.